realm/realm-dotnet/realm/doc/RealmDotNetExceptions.md

 -----------------
 The C# implementation described below is based on the Java exceptions but with limitations based on the platform.
 The essence of the difference is that the JNI layer can throw exceptions direct to Java from C++ but C# needs a delegate calling from C++ to throw the exceptions in _managed space._

+A very similar pattern is used to capture the C++ exceptions except we just pass them as a parameter to ConvertException rather than re-throwing as done in the Java code.

 @dot
 digraph {